renatoaguimaraes/poc-logs-and-traces/README.md

 Logs contains information about events that happened in an application (errors, warnings and meaningful operational events).
 On another hand, a trace contains information about function and service calls (Service A called endpoint X in Service B successfully and it took T ms).

 Requirements:
-- Be able to correlate application logs with application traces.
+- Correlate application logs with application traces.
-- Be able to create a map of service calls (direct and indirect) per user request.
+- Map of service calls (direct and indirect) per user request.
-- Be able to add dashboards to centralize and cross information upon Logs and Tracing.
+- Dashboards to centralize and cross information upon Logs and Tracing.
-- Prepare your system to be able to analyse data and predict failures.
+- Analyse data and predict failures.

 ## Architecture